LassoSoft/LassoGuide/lasso_guide_source/language/threading.rst

 Thread and active_tick
 ----------------------

 Thread objects can define a method named **active_tick**.
 If defined, this method will be called periodically by the system.
 This lets a thread object carry out periodic activity regardless of any methods called by clients.
 The ``active_tick`` method should accept zero parameters, and should return an integer value.
-The integer value tells the system in how many *seconds* the ``active_tick`` method should be called again.
+The integer value tells the system in how many *seconds* **at the latest** the ``active_tick`` method should be called again.
+The active_tick method may be called sooner than the indicated time as it provides the timeout value for reading messages for that thread.
+Threads requiring precise timing for events should not rely on the active_tick calls only being called after the timeout value.

 The next example defines a thread object that prints a message to the console every 2 seconds.

 ::